peterpme/codenames-deluxe/README.md

 - [Fly](https://fly.io)
 - [Redis](https://redis.io/)

-Using these tools we're able to create a infinitely scalable, globally available, playable on all platform game!
+Using these tools we're able to create a infinitely scalable, globally available, every platform playable, game!

 ## What is Codenames?